nickyharpor/Findexer/README.md

 # Findexer

-Findexer, as the name suggests, is a Findora indexer.
+Findexer, as the name suggests, is mainly a Findora indexer, however it makes searching, analyzing, and visualizing possible as well.
 It's an attempt to make Findora's blockchain data more accessible and easier to search and explore.

 ![findexer-dashboard](images/Screenshot_0.jpg)